apache/spark/README.md

     build/mvn -DskipTests clean package

-(You do not need to do this if you downloaded a pre-built package.)
+(You do not need to do this if you have downloaded a pre-built package.)

-You can build Spark using more than one thread by using the -T option with Maven, see ["Parallel builds in Maven 3"](https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3).
+You can build Spark using more than one thread by using the -T option with Maven (see ["Parallel builds in Maven 3"](https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3)).
 More detailed documentation is available from the project site, at ["Building Spark"](http://spark.apache.org/docs/latest/building-spark.html).
 For developing Spark using an IDE, see [Eclipse](https://cwiki.apache.org/confluence/display/SPARK/Useful+Developer+Tools#UsefulDeveloperTools-Eclipse)